thuanpham113/thuanpham113/README.md

 - **Tech**: Nuxt.js, Vuetify, Three.js, Nest.js, Google Cloud Platform
 - **Highlights**: Delivered a high-performance Frontend and reliable Backend.

-*Note*: Replace the project links with actual repository URLs once you’ve uploaded them to GitHub!
+*Note*: Update the project links with actual repository URLs once available!

 ---

 ## Experience
+- **Fullstack Developer @ Boostech** (Present – 02/2025 onwards)
+  - Building a material management and procurement platform using Next.js for the Frontend and Java Spring with PostgreSQL for the Backend.
+  - Connecting buyers and sellers with streamlined quotation and request workflows.
 - **Fullstack Developer @ Plogg Co.
 Ltd** (09/2021 – 04/2024)
-  - Built PWAs and microservices using Nuxt.js, Nest.js, and GCP.
+  - Developed PWAs and microservices using Nuxt.js, Nest.js, and GCP.
 - **Intern @ Bach Viet Art and Technology Co.
 Ltd** (09/2020 – 01/2021)
   - Designed mechanical systems and executed on-site projects.
 - **Intern @ Viet Son Machine Manufacturing Co.
 Ltd** (02/2019 – 05/2020)